alliander-opensource/mixed-reality-franka-emika-control/README.md

 Programming industrial robot arms can be a tedious and unintuitive process with conventional control methods, such as joysticks or 2D GUIs.

 This repository contains both a Unity application and ROS packages that enable users to control a Franka Emika Research 3 robot arm using the Microsoft HoloLens 2 through a Mixed Reality experience.
-Besides being able to intuitivKinovaely set pose targets for the robot directly in task space, there is also a demonstration for planning a simple pick and place task.
+Besides being able to intuitively set pose targets for the robot directly in task space, there is also a demonstration for planning a simple pick and place task.
 Furthermore, the application utilizes the spatial awareness capabilities of the HoloLens 2 to provide information on obstacles that are in the robot workspace, enabling collision-aware motion planning of robot movements.
+There are three different control methods implemented into this apllication:
+- Command Control: specifying a pose goal target that the arm has to move towards.
+- Waypoint Control: specifying mutliple pose goal target that the arm has to move towards in the same order as placed.
+- Direct Control: manual control of the robotic arm by moving either the operators hand around or using a hologram as a joystick.

 This package is an adaption of the original [MRIRAC repository](https://github.com/microsoft/mixed-reality-robot-arm-control-demo/tree/main)